-- Are supervised by a person who is DBS-checked. - Have read the charity's Safeguarding Policies and Child Protection Code of Conduct, and had an opportunity to discuss them with the Safeguarding Officer. - Have signed a document recording that they have read and agree to abide by them.
+- Have read the charity's Safeguarding Policies and Child Protection Code of Conduct, and had an opportunity to discuss them with the Safeguarding Lead. - Have signed a document recording that they have read and agree to abide by them. - Participate in Safeguarding training.